 Macron, Merkel call for end to Turkish offensive in Syria

-France's President Emmanuel Macron and German Chancellor Angela Merkel called Sunday for an end to Turkey's offensive against Kurds in northern Syria, warning of dire humanitarian consequences and a boost for the Islamic State group.
+The leaders of France and Germany called Sunday for an end to Turkey's offensive against Kurds in northern Syria, warning of dire humanitarian consequences and a boost for the Islamic State group.

-"There are humanitarian reasons for this," Merkel told journalists, adding: "We can no longer accept this situation against the Kurds.
+"There are humanitarian reasons for this," she said, adding: "We can no longer accept this situation against the Kurds.
 Another solution must absolutely be found."